lmorg/murex/docs/commands/type.md

-# `which`
+# `type`

-> Locate command origin
+> Command type (function, builtin, alias, etc)

 ## Description

-`which` locates a command's origin.
-If STDOUT is a TTY, then it's output will be human readable.
-If STDOUT is a pipe then it's output will be a simple list.

-`which` can take multiple parameters, each representing a different command you want looked up.
+`type` returns information about the type of the command.
+This is a POSIX requirement and not to be confused with Murex data types.

 ## Usage

 ```
-which command... -> <stdout>
+type command -> <stdout>
 ```

 ## Examples